GraphQLAPI/graphql-api-for-wp/docs/en/modules/mutations.md

 # Mutations

-GraphQL mutations enable to modify data through the query, using the operation type `mutation`:
+GraphQL mutations enable to modify data (i.e. perform side-effect) through the query.

+## How to use

+The query must use the operation type `mutation`:

 ```graphql
 mutation {